 Humility – the father exhibited great humility in throwing a party for a son who had squandered his wealth.
 He looked like a fool, even to his other son.
 He was reckless in his love.

 “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them.”
 Proverbs 13:24

 Children can’t go undisciplined.
-We have to find, as parents, appropriate ways to discipline our children all the way through their teenage years.
+We have to find, as Christian families, appropriate ways to discipline our children all the way through their teenage years.
 A child left unchecked will not respect authority and will likely not fear God either.

 Pray about your child’s faith.
 Teach your child the importance of prayer and be active in your own prayer life.
 Pray over your child.
 Pray with your child.
 “The prayer of a righteous person is powerful and effective.”
 James 5:16

-I hope you enjoyed this guest blog post by my husband Jeremy!
+I hope you’ve found some encouragement in this guest blog post about how to raise godly children by my husband Jeremy!
 Feel free to ask questions or leave comments below!